The Peyton Lab

 Engineering the Cell Summer Program

-Tentative dates for the program are June 26 - July 28 2023.
+Engineering the Cell 2023 will be held from June 26 - July 28 2023.

 PLEASE NOTE: there are NO GPA requirements for this program, and there is NO COST to the student.
 Students will provided a small stipend to participate, and we provide lunch at the Number 1 Rated UMass Campus Dining.
 We only ask that participants provide their own transportation to and from UMass.
 Please contact Prof. Peyton with any further questions, and we look forward to seeing your application!